mrcinv/autodiff/README.md

 ###Abstract

-In this paper, we develop the theory of analytic virtual machines, that implement analytic programming spaces and operators acting upon them.
+In this paper we develop operational calculus on programming spaces that generalizes existing approaches to automatic differentiation of computer programs and provides a rigorous framework for program analysis through calculus.

-A programming space is a subspace of the function space of maps on the virtual memory.
-We can construct a differential operator on programming spaces as we extend the virtual memory to a tensor product of a virtual space with tensor algebra of its dual.
-Extended virtual memory serves by itself as an algebra of programs, giving the expansion of the original program as an infinite tensor series at program's input values.
+We present an abstract computing machine that models automatically differentiable computer programs.
+Computer programs are viewed as maps on a finite dimensional vector space called virtual memory space, which we extend by the tensor algebra of its dual to accommodate derivatives.
+The extended virtual memory is by itself an algebra of programs, a data structure one can calculate with, and its elements give the expansion of the original program as an infinite tensor series at program's input values.

-We present a theory of operators on programming spaces, that enables analysis of programs and computations on the operator level, which favors general implementation.
-Theory enables approximation and transformations of programs to a more appropriate function basis'.
-We also present several examples of how the theory can be used in computer science.

-We generalize neural networks by constructing general tensor networks, that naturally exist in virtual memory.
-Transformations of programs to these trainable networks are derived, providing a meaningful way of network initialization.
-Theory opens new doors in program analysis, while fully retaining algorithmic control flow.
-We develop a general procedure which takes a program that tests an object for a property and constructs a program that imposes that property upon any object.
-We use it to generalize state of the art methods for analyzing neural networks to general programs and tensor networks.
-Expanding upon them, we study dynamics of computation through principles they induce into the system.
+We define the operator of differentiation on programming spaces and implement higher order derivatives as well as a generalized shift operator in terms of its powers.
+Our approach offers a powerful tool for program analysis and approximation as well as a unified approach to automatic differentiation covering both forward and reverse mode of arbitrary order under a single operator.
+Several possible applications to computer science are presented, most notably trainable general tensor neural networks that can provide a meaningful way of neural network initialization and enable generalization of the existing state of the art methods for analyzing neural networks to any computer program, and vice versa.

 ###Implementation

 An illustrative example of the implementation of the theory is available at [/ZigaSajovic/dCpp](https://github.com/ZigaSajovic/dCpp).
-Implementation closely follows theorems and derivations of this paper, intended as an educational guide.
-A paper explaining the process of implementation accompanies the source-code at [/dCpp/paper](https://zigasajovic.github.io/dCpp/paper/dCpp.pdf).
+Implementation closely follows theorems and derivations of this paper, intended as an educational guide for those transitioning from automatic differentiation to this general theory.

+The paper [Implementation of Operational calculus on programming spaces with Applications]((https://zigasajovic.github.io/dCpp/paper/dCpp.pdf) accompaning the implementation is avaliable.